Xila-Project/Old_documentation/source/Software reference/Types/String.md

 ## 👓 Overview

-In order to avoir the `cstring` library which is necessary to reduce the memory footprint of strings, but which is also tedious to use.
+In order to avoid the `cstring` library which is necessary to reduce the memory footprint of strings, but is also tedious to use.
 Xila implements classes allowing to manipulate character strings in a simple and efficient way.

 ::::{tab-set}